 Hanoi Night Market: The market really comes alive in the evening.
 The markets start just past the red bridge and you can walk and walk for ages up and down streets for different things.

-You will notice all of the building supplies are in one street, all of the antiques are in one street, the garden products are in one street – it is very organised actually!
-Then of course, all of the streets leading up to the lake are there for tourists mainly (although, we see locals shop there too!).
+You will notice all of the building supplies are on one street, all of the antiques are in one street, the garden products are in one street – it is very organised actually!
+Then, of course, all of the streets leading up to the lake are there for tourists mainly (although, we see locals shop there too!).

 The Old Quarter on the weekend: Our hotel manager told us that from sunset Friday night through to Sunday evening, the streets surrounding the old town and lake are closed to cars.